SATURDAY WRAP: Faribault and KW excel on the mat

 The Emeralds will hope to take what they saw and learned at Eastview and build on if for their next competition, which is still a few weeks away.
 They’ll have a nice break for the holidays before returning to competition on Jan.
 4 in Edina, where they’ll compete against a lot of the same teams they saw at Eastview.

-“Now that we have a three week break from competing, we will be making some changes to our dances so that we can stay competitive,” added Dahl.
+“Now that we have a three week break from competing, we will be making some changes to our dances so that we can stay competitive,” Dahl said.

 Falcons’ swimming and diving team gains crucial experience in Mankato

 The Falcons’ swimming and diving team competed at the Tim Johnson Cougar Relays in Mankato on Saturday and finished 11th out of 12 teams.
 Lakeville South won the meet with 156 team points and Lakeville North came in second with 149 points.
-The Falcons finished with 77 points, behind tenth-place Owatonna (108 points) but well ahead of twelfth-place Albert Lea (31 points).
+The Falcons finished with 77 points, behind 10th-place Owatonna (108 points) but well ahead of 12th-place Albert Lea (31 points).

-Faribault’s highest finish was sixth place in the 4x50 relay event.
-The Falcons’ four swimmers in the event included Reilly Akemann, Calvin Gutzmann, Tanner Longshore, and Will Tuma.
+Faribault’s highest finish was sixth place in the 200-yard freestyle relay.
+The four swimmers for the Falcons in the event included Reilly Akemann, Calvin Gutzmann, Tanner Longshore and Will Tuma.